 Avoid using a straw, smoking, and eating irritating foods for a while so your mouth can heal.
 It’s also important to keep your mouth clean to clear away any bacteria that may lead to infections.

 Gentle Wisdom Teeth Extractions

 Living with your wisdom teeth may lead to other dental problems.
 By removing your wisdom teeth, you can mitigate these issues and ease your stress.
-Contact our office to schedule a consultation with Dr. Johnson by calling (586) 939-5151 or simply fill out the contact form and we’ll get back to you soon.
+Contact our office to schedule a consultation with Dr. Ahmed by calling (586) 939-5151 or simply fill out the contact form and we’ll get back to you soon.